johnvenkiah/CI_PP5_John_Venkiah/docs/testing/TESTING.md

 - User clicks on the plus or minus signs to choose quantity
 - User chooses the size of the product in the dropdown size input
 - User clicks on the Add to Cart button
-- Item is added with the chosen quantity and size
+- Item is added to the cart with the chosen quantity and size

 <details>
     <summary>View GIF</summary>